Spanish transition to democracy: First government of Felipe González (1982–1986)

 Calvo Sotelo dissolved parliament and called for elections in October 1982.
 In the 1979 election, the UCD had achieved a plurality, but in 1982, it suffered a spectacular defeat with only 11 seats in the Parliament.
-The 1982 elections gave an absolute majority to the PSOE, which had already spent many years preparing its image of an alternative government.
+The 1982 elections gave an absolute majority to the PSOE, which had spent many years preparing its image of an alternative government.

-At the 28th Congress of the PSOE in May 1979, secretary-general Felipe González resigned, rather than ally with the strong revolutionary elements that seemed to dominate the party.
+At the 28th Congress of the PSOE in May 1979, secretary-general Felipe González resigned, rather than align himself with the strong revolutionary elements that seemed to dominate the party.
 A special congress was called that September, and realigned the party along more moderate lines, renouncing Marxism and allowing González to take charge once more.
 Throughout 1982, the PSOE confirmed its moderate orientation and brought in the social democrats, who had just broken from the UCD.

-Winning an absolute majority in parliament in two consecutive elections (1982 and 1986), and exactly half the seats in 1989, allowed the PSOE to legislate and govern without establishing pacts with the other parliamentary political forces.
-In this way, the PSOE could make laws to achieve the goals of its political program, "el cambio" ("the change").
+PSOE won an absolute majority in parliament at two consecutive elections (1982 and 1986) and exactly half the seats in 1989, allowing them to achieve the goals of its political program, "el cambio" ("the change").
 At the same time, the PSOE led many local and regional administrations.
 This comfortable political majority allowed the PSOE to give the country a long period of tranquility and stability, after the intense years of the transition.

+Given the cultural affinities, parallels in their recent political history and the influence Francoism had in Chile González's government took a special interest in the incipient Chilean transition to democracy.